New regulations announced for vaping products:

-It is illegal to use, sell or buy nicotine for use in e-cigarettes to anyone in Australia without a prescription.
-With the exception of Western Australia, each state and territory permit the sale of vapes and e-cigarettes, but not the sale or purchase of liquid cartridges that contain nicotine.
-For this reason, many users purchase their products and liquid cartridges online.
-These products are often imported from overseas, meaning there is little control over how they are manufactured and what they contain.
+It is illegal to use, sell or buy nicotine for use in e-cigarettes in Australia without a prescription.
+Except for Western Australia, each state and territory allows the sale of non-nicotine vapes and e-cigarettes products for those aged 18 years and over.*

 Vaping and young people

 E-cigarettes can serve as a “gateway” to nicotine addiction and tobacco cigarette smoking.
 There have been many studies which found experimentation with e-cigarettes encouraged the use of tobacco cigarettes, particularly among young people.
 According to the Australian Bureau of Statistics, more than 1 in 5 (21.7%) young Australians aged 18-24 and 7.6% of 15-17 year olds have used an e-cigarette or vaping device at least.
 It’s likely that these figures are under-reported because responses were provided by an adult living in the same household.

 Research of e-liquids available to purchase over the counter in Australia found 1 in 5 contain nicotine, among a concoction of other toxic chemicals – all had inaccurate labelling.
 With the inclusion of fruit, alcohol and confectionary flavours, e-cigarettes are designed to appeal to young people.
 Experts are concerned these products will create another generation of nicotine addiction and a rise in serious health issues including lung disease and cancer.

 Lung Foundation Australia has developed a suite of resources to fill the knowledge gap around vaping and e-cigarettes.
 These resources are designed by and for young Australians, educators and parents and carers, to arm you with accurate and evidenced-based information.